aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Are some PLs clearly better/worse than others? (yes according to people like P. Graham)

 (the pragmatic programmer)
-believing that something that changed didn't change (as a result of high coupling) believing that something that hasn't changed did change (as a result of repetition)
+- believing that something that changed didn't change (as a result of high coupling)
+- believing that something that hasn't changed did change (as a result of repetition)

+declarative "better"

 // growing a lang, Guy Steele